 If your nonprofit met all its goals, what would the world look like?

-If your nonprofit is creating its first vision statement, is in the process of a rebrand or would like to rework its vision statement to better reflect current strategic direction, here’s how to get started developing a nonprofit vision statement to guide your future.
+If your nonprofit is creating its first vision statement, needs to rework its vision statement to better reflect current strategic direction, or simply needs to better articulate a vision that already exists, here’s how to get started developing a nonprofit vision statement to guide your future.

 Consider your mission statement